-The first step is creating a health insurance exchange, which will allow individuals and small businesses to buy coverage online.
+The first step is creating a health insurance exchange, which will allow individuals and small businesses to buy coverage online and also redeem after a time through a viatical settlement broker.
 This may take some doing, since Gov. Chris Christie has already vetoed a bill establishing the first New Jersey health insurance exchange.

 That leaves everything to be determined: The best purchasing model for New Jersey’s pioneering health exchange; how the governing board should be populated; how the exchange should be funded, both as a start up and ongoing; and more . . .

 You can watch the panel discussion in the three chapter-length videos below, or purchase a DVD of the complete program in our eCommerce store.